 Navigate to the session you're planning on running the Zoom Meeting or Webinar within in your PheedLoop dashboard and under the session's Virtual Event Settings, populate the Meeting/Webinar ID with the precise Zoom Meeting or Webinar ID, the Meeting Password field with the precise Zoom Meeting or Webinar's password, and the Direct Link with the direct web link to the Zoom Meeting or Webinar.
 The Direct Link is very helpful in case an attendee experiences an issue with the Zoom integration, as there will be an easily accessible backup option for them to go directly to the Zoom app.

 You'll also want to ensure the session's Enable Stream setting is selected, just for testing purposes for now.
 For a live event, you'll want to enable the stream at the right time depending on when your session actually starts.
 More information about enabling streams available here.

 You've finally made it, the last step!
 Start the Zoom Meeting or Webinar you created in the native Zoom app (we typically recommend moderators and speakers use the native Zoom app to start and join the meeting or webinar) and ensure you're out of practice mode if you're running a Zoom Webinar (i.e. the webinar or meeting should be live and running).
 Open up your PheedLoop virtual event portal, navigate to the session, and you should be greeted with your live Zoom Meeting or Webinar!

 Like with any other technology, when first getting it going there may be some troubleshooting required.
-In the Zoom integration's case, they are typically caused by very basic issues such as getting the API credentials wrong, getting the meeting/webinar ID or password wrong, or simply not starting the correct Zoom session.
+In the Zoom integration's case, they are typically caused by very basic issues such as getting the meeting/webinar ID or password wrong, or simply not starting the correct Zoom session.
 We've listed a few common troubleshooting and frequently asked questions here.